helium/HIP/HIP-xxx - Amend HIP-84 SP Hex Boosting.md

 ## Drawbacks

-After the hex boosting has ended, a hotspot deployer could just unplug and dismantel their hotpost setup and closet the hotspot until their staking time has ended.
-This would only benefit them because the costs of being at that location outweigh the rewards, forcing the operator to retire from that hotspot until the staking has expired.
+After the hex boosting has ended, a hotspot deployer could just unplug/dismantle their hotpost setup and closet the hotspot until their staking time has ended.
+This would only benefit them if the costs of being at that location outweigh the rewards, forcing the operator to retire that hotspot until the staking has expired.

 ## Rationale and Alternatives